facelessuser/pymdown-extensions/docs/src/markdown/extensions/betterem.md

 BetterEm is an extension that aims to improve emphasis (bold and italic) handling.
-It provides two modes that control both asterisk's and underscore's bold and italic syntax: **smart** when `smart_enable` is turned on and **normal** if `smart_enable` is turned off.  `smart_enable` prevents empahsis mid-word.
-Since mid-word emphasis is usually undesireable for underscores, it is only enabled for underscore emphasis by default.
+It provides two modes that control both asterisk's and underscore's bold and italic syntax: **smart** when `smart_enable` is turned on and **normal** if `smart_enable` is turned off.  `smart_enable` prevents emphasis mid-word.
+Since mid-word emphasis is usually undesirable for underscores, it is only enabled for underscore emphasis by default.
 When **smart** is enabled for either asterisks and/or underscores, it is enabled for all variants: single and double.
 When **smart** is enabled with the default settings, the behavior will be very similar in feel to GFM bold and italic (but not necessarily exact).